usgs/earthquake-detection-formats/format-docs/EventType.md

 ## Glossary

-**Required Values:**

-These are the values **required** to define an event type.

-* Type - A string containing the type of detection that was found; allowed type strings are: "Earthquake", "MineCollapse", "NuclearExplosion", "QuarryBlast", "InducedOrTriggered", "RockBurst", "FluidInjection", "IceQuake",and "VolcanicEruption"

 **Optional Values:**

 The following are values that **may or may not** be provided as part of event type.

+* Type - A string containing the type of detection that was found; allowed type strings are: "Earthquake", "MineCollapse", "NuclearExplosion", "QuarryBlast", "InducedOrTriggered", "RockBurst", "FluidInjection", "IceQuake",and "VolcanicEruption"
 * Certainty - A string containing the certainty of the event type; allowed strings are: "Suspected" and "Confirmed".